Comparison of transport map generated by heat flow interpolation and the optimal transport Brenier map: The Kim-Milman construction

-By the Pr\'ekopa-Leindler inequality (see Theorems 3 and 6 in \citep{prekopa}) $\log P^A_t(\exp(-F))$ is a concave function and thus $Dw_t=-D^2\log P^A_t(\exp(-F))$ is positive semidefinite at each point.
-This implies that
+By the Pr\'ekopa-Leindler inequality (see \citep[Theorems 3 and 6]{prekopa}), $-F$ being concave implies $\log P^A_t(\exp(-F))$ is concave and thus $Dw_t=-D^2\log P^A_t(\exp(-F))$ is positive semidefinite at each point.
+It follows that

 and therefore $S_t$ are expansions for all $t\ge0$.
 Their inverses $T_t=S_t^{-1}$ are then non-expansive and can be shown to converge (uniformly on compact sets, up to a subsequence) to a non-expansive map $T$.
 Since $T_{t\#}\nu_t=\nu$, in the limit $T_{\#}\mu=\nu$.
+For arbitrary convex $F$, the non-expansive map $T$ transporting $\mu$ onto $\nu$ is obtained by an approximation argument (see Lemma 3.3 in \citep{kim-milman} and the discussion after it).